Rendőrség: 2006 Protests and Policing Crisis

 In 2010, the government reinstated the Interior Ministry.

 The police have national headquarters in the capital but otherwise operate through its county commands.
 Other national bodies include the National Bureau of Investigation (modeled after the FBI), Counter-terrorism Centre (TEK, an elite commando of heavily armed officers), and KR (Riot police and Rapid Response Unit, Propaganda bureau a civil law enforcement agency).

 On July 1, 2010, the government decided to set up the Counter-terrorism Center, which was responsible for preventing terrorist attacks, protecting government officials, and serving as an intelligence service.
 In 2011, the government established the Office for the Protection of the Constitution (AH), the Counter-terrorism Center, the National Security Service (NBSZ), and the National Defense Service (NVSZ).
 The Interior Ministry governs all of these new agencies.

 On July 1, 2012, the government disbanded the Republican Regiment, which was responsible for protecting government officials.

 Agencies under the police

-The Customs and Finance Guard is under the control of the Ministry of National Economy, which is the successor for both the Tax and Financial Control Office and the National Tax and Customs Office (NAV.)
+The Customs and Finance Guard is under the control of the Ministry of Finance, which is the successor for both the Tax and Financial Control Office and the National Tax and Customs Office (NAV.)

 The Directorate-General for Crime is a separate tax police within the NAV that investigates financial crimes.

 Other law enforcement agencies include the Prisons Enforcement Agency, the Disaster Protection Agency, and the Parliamentary Guard.
 The Ministry of Interior controls both the Counter-terrorism Center and the controversial National Defense Service.

 The Office for the Protection of the Constitution usually does secret investigations on organized crime groups that threaten national security.
 However, it is also starting to arrest people.